ffionerin/README-generator/myREADME.md

   ## Description
-A simple web app which includes a quiz to test sudents knowledge of CSS, HTML and JavaScript
+A simple web app which includes a quiz to test students knowledge of CSS, HTML and JavaScript

 ## Table of Contents
 * [Description](#description)